 - Explore the incredible diversity of creative careers being transformed by technology

-- Learn about the skills and education needed to work in multimedia, advertising and digital design
+- Learn about the skills & education needed to work in advertising, digital design, & multimedia journalism

 - Discover what kind of exciting work is being done in Oregon

-Governor’s Office of Film & Television: The Oregon Film Office promotes the film, video and multimedia industry in Oregon by marketing the state as a filming location and helping homegrown companies.
+Oregon Film: Formerly known as the Governor’s Office of Film & Television and now celebrating its 50th year, Oregon Film promotes the film, video and multimedia industry in Oregon by marketing the state as a filming location and helping homegrown companies.
 At the Expo, students can learn about local crews who work year round on features, television, advertising and interactive games.
+They can meet professionals from employers such as Koerner Camera Systems, Jake Hull Music, the animation studio Shadow Machine, Ikar, Ravenous Studios, and Open Signal.

 University of Oregon: The School of Journalism and Communication prepares students for careers in media studies, journalism, public relations, and advertising.
 At the Expo, students can meet with scholastic journalism specialists to learn about Next Generation Storytelling, a summer residential program in Eugene designed to help develop critical thinking, leadership and entrepreneurial skills.

-So far, more than 6,800 students and about 130 exhibitors have registered for the 13th annual Expo on Tuesday, March 14, 2017, at the Oregon Convention Center.
+So far, more than 7,000 students and over 190 exhibitors have registered for the 15th annual Expo on Tuesday, March 19, 2019, at the Oregon Convention Center.
 Students learn about career opportunities and the skills and education needed to be successful while employers meet motivated teens who can become today’s interns and tomorrow’s employees.

 We’ll be adding more details about exhibitors as we receive them.
-(Arts and communication exhibitors: You may contact us at firstname.lastname@example.org if you have additional information to share with students and educators prior to the Expo.)
+(Arts & Communication Exhibitors: You may contact us here if you have additional information to share with students and educators prior to the Expo.)